-- Investment analysts identify the key drivers of intrinsic value for a company as part of the research process.
-Drivers include ESG factors that may affect sustainability of a company's earnings stream.
-Sources for the identification of the ESG factors, in particular, include company Annual Reports, Sustainability / ESG Reports, and Modern Slavery Statements, , similar reports of the company's peers or competitors, media reporting, publicly available government and regulatory reports and sell-side broker reports. - When an investment analyst proposes an idea for inclusion in the Fund's portfolio, the investment analyst writes a report with a dedicated ESG section.
+For any given company, investment analysts identify the key drivers of intrinsic value and risks to its ability to sustainably generate future cash flows.
+Sources for the identification of ESG-related drivers of intrinsic value and risks, in particular, include company Annual Reports, Sustainability Reports, and Modern Slavery Statements, similar reports of the company's peers or competitors, media reporting, publicly available government and regulatory reports and sell-side broker reports.

+When an investment analyst proposes an idea for inclusion in the Fund's portfolio, the investment analyst writes a report with a dedicated ESG section.
 The report examines, among other things, whether material risks to the company's long-term ability to generate future cash flows are reflected in the share price.
 This includes any identified material ESG risks.
-The analyst also completes an ESG risk matrix, on which common ESG risks are rated using a "traffic light" system to indicate low, medium, or high risk.
-The analyst's report and ESG risk matrix is distributed to the wider investment team for peer review. - In conjunction with the investment analyst report, the Responsible Investment Analyst conducts an independent assessment of ESG risks to the relevant company and prepares a separate report.
+The analyst also completes an ESG risk matrix, on which common ESG risks, including modern slavery risk, are rated using a 'traffic light' system to indicate low, medium, or high risk.
+The analyst's report and ESG risk matrix is distributed to the wider investment team for peer review.

+In conjunction with the investment analyst's report, the Responsible Investment Analyst conducts an independent assessment of ESG risks to the relevant company and prepares a separate report.
 This assessment is intended to cover ESG risks that are more specific to the relevant company and are therefore not covered on the EGS risk matrix.
+For this reason, modern slavery risk is not regularly discussed in the separate ESG report.
 The proposal to invest is then debated by the investment team at an investment committee meeting.
-Amongst the considerations in making a decision to invest is whether material risks are reflected in the share price.
-Please note that we do not assess modern slavery risk alone for share price adjustment, but consider the overall risks to the business and their holistic impact on share price.
+Amongst the considerations in making a decision to invest is whether material risks are reflected in the valuation.
+Please note that we do not assess modern slavery risk alone for share price adjustment, but consider the overall risks to the business and their holistic impact on valuation.